Upcoming Events

 An Open Letter to the BCS Community Regarding the Seismic Risks

 The seismic risks at our schools are real and can feel overwhelming.
-But there are things you can do and actions you can take that can make a difference, especially right now, as the PPS Board is planning what to do with a new $1.8 billion bond measure that will be put to voters in May.
-According to recent reporting, there are still significant decisions to be made about how that money will be spent - we need to engage the Board now to make sure our concerns are addressed.
+But there are things you can do and actions you can take that can make a difference, especially right now, as the PPS Board unanimously passed a resolution prioritizing seismic safety in the upcoming school bond funding on May 6.

 If you are interested in advocating with the PPS School Board about the seismic deficiencies at Beverly Cleary and other elementary and middle schools, this email outlines some of the actions you can take (with more info on each action below).

-2. Participate in meetings with PPS Board members as they get scheduled
+3. Continue to participate in meetings with PPS Board members as they get scheduled

-3. Engage other parents, at BCS and at other schools
+4. Engage other parents, at BCS and at other schools

-2. Participate in meetings with PPS Board Members:
+3. Participate in meetings with PPS Board Members:

 Which brings us to the next way to effectively advocate - when those meetings get scheduled, participate if you can.
 The PPS School Board needs to hear from us directly how much it matters - emails are great for getting the ball rolling, but there is nothing like a face-to-face meeting (even virtually) to make sure our concerns are heard and addressed.

-3. Engage other parents at BCS and at other schools
+4. Engage other parents at BCS and at other schools

 Another way to make sure the School Board focuses on the issue is to engage families at BCS and at other schools, especially families at other high-risk schools.
 The Willamette Week article increased attention on the issues, but there are still a lot of parents who don't really know how risky the building is.
 We need to increase everyone's awareness and help as many BCS families as possible have their voice heard.